-Even though Sites 4 and 6 were rated fair it is significant that these sites plus Site 5 have decreasing trends for 3 of the 4 parameters despite them being close to feeder creeks and catchment inputs.
+Even though Sites 4 and 6 were rated fair it is significant that these sites still show a decreasing trend for some parameters, despite them being close to feeder creeks and catchment inputs.
+Site 4 having a decreasing trend for total nitrogen, total phosphorus and turbidity.
+Site 6 and Site 5 have a decreasing trend for turbidity, and Site 3A has a decreasing trend for turbidity and total nitrogen.
 Site 3 is the only site in the Lake that continues to show an increasing trend for total nitrogen and total phosphorous.
 The reason for this could be that increased sand deposition across the seaward end of this channel observed over time is restricting flushing of this area, plus the presence of a large stormwater drain in the vicinity.
-This site exhibited high nitrite and nitrate levels for 11 of the 12 sampling events, and thus there are significant nitrogen loads coming into his area.